The Hitchhiker's Guide to the Galaxy: Other references in popular culture

 "Don't Panic" appears on the dashboard of the space-bound Tesla Roadster launched by SpaceX.

 Two asteroids, 18610 Arthurdent and 25924 Douglasadams were named after Arthur Dent and Douglas Adams, as both had been discovered shortly after Adams' death in 2001.
 The fish species Bidenichthys beeblebroxi and moth species Erechthias beeblebroxi were both named after the character of Zaphod Beeblebrox.

 Radiohead's song "Paranoid Android" was named after the character of Marvin the Paranoid Android.
 The band's singer Thom Yorke used the character's name jokingly, as the song was not about depression, but Yorke knew many of his fans felt that he should seem to be depressed.
 The album OK Computer which "Paranoid Android" appears on is also taken from The Hitchhiker's Guide, referencing how Zaphod would address the Heart of Gold's onboard computer Eddie, and was selected by the band after listening to the radio plays while travelling on tour.

+The K-pop girl group ARTMS' fourth track from their first full length album DALL shares the same name as the series.